 CAMC Wellness Center

 For the safety of our patients and workforce, CAMC continues to have a no-visitor policy in inpatient areas and locations other than the ambulatory locations listed above.
 Starting June 22, CAMC will begin allowing limited visitation in inpatient areas, Emergency Departments, and for outpatient surgeries/procedures.
 View the Visitation Quick Reference Guide for important information.

 The no visitor policy also includes the essential caregiver.
 No one will be permitted to be with the patient with a few exceptions.
 One essential caregiver will be permitted in pediatrics, labor and delivery and the NICU for the duration of the patient’s stay.

 End of life care will be authorized on a case-by-case basis.

-For outpatient clinics and emergency room visits, family members will not be allowed to accompany their loved ones into the office or exam room unless absolutely necessary.
+For emergency room visits, family members will not be allowed to accompany their loved ones into the office or exam room unless absolutely necessary.
 If an essential caregiver is needed for assistance, only one person may accompany a patient and the caregiver will be asked to wait in their vehicle during the appointment.

 Authorized persons will be identified with a badge provided to them at the entrance screening checkpoints.
 Additional visitors will not be permitted in the lobby areas.